Psy-Fer/interARTIC/docs/installation.md

 ```
 source interARTIC-venv/bin/activate
 cd interARTIC
-conda activate artic-ncov2019; celery worker -A main.celery --concurrency=1 --loglevel=info
+conda activate artic-ncov2019; celery worker -A main.celery redis://localhost:7777/0 --result-backend redis://localhost:7777/0 --concurrency=1 --loglevel=info
 ```

 ### Job Concurrency

-By default, job concurrency is turned off and the automatic and manual setups will allow one job to be run at a time.
+By default, job concurrency is turned off and the automatic and manual launchs will allow one job to be run at a time.

-If you wish to **turn concurrency on** and run multiple jobs at a time, then please run the commands under the Concurrency Manual setup heading, which will allow all the CPUs available on your machine to be used to run jobs.
-Note that running jobs concurrently will likely slow down the speed of your machine.

-If you wish to turn job concurrency on, follow the steps under Manual Setup above except that now you should not pass `--concurrency=1` to celery.
+If you wish to **turn concurrency on** and run multiple jobs at a time, then please follow the steps under Manual launcyh above except that now you should not pass `--concurrency=1` to celery.

-## Running interARTIC
+## Launching interARTIC web interface

 Navigate to your browser and follow [this link](http://127.0.0.1:5000) to access interARTIC.

+TODO: the following must be replaces with the newer instructions applicable to the web interface

 ## Configure interARTIC